 To ensure the reliability of financial reporting, the Board of Directors performs evaluations of internal controls based on plans, and calls attention to any improvements that are needed.

-For protection and management of information, the Company has established an information security system, and properly stores and manages information, including electronic records, in accordance with laws and regulations.
+For protection and management of information, the Company has updated its information management rules and established an information security system, and properly stores and manages information, including electronic records, in accordance with laws and regulations.

 2) Matters concerning compliance